The following persons are entitled to the covered services without having to pay:

 Examination, with dilation, of the inner eye and the retina is covered only for:

-The costs of eye examinations required by the Société de l'assurance automobile du Québec to obtain a licence to drive a commercial or emergency vehicle, bus and taxi are paid by the Régie for covered persons.
+The Société de l'assurance automobile du Québec charges for the eye examinations required to obtain a driver’s licence (commercial or emergency vehicle, bus and taxi).
+The Régie pays these costs for covered persons.

 Procedure to follow